diasdmhub/Zabbix_Html_E-mail_Template/README.md

-# Zabbix HTML E-mail template
+# Zabbix Media Type Message Template

 This repository contains a set of customizable HTML and Markdown templates for use with a Zabbix media type.